the texas hill country

 things to do in the texas hill country

 Whether it's at the outlet malls of San Marcos or the antique stores of Fredericksburg, shopping is definitely a must-do in the Texas Hill Country.
-The area's long history also gives rise to great museums, including the National Museum of the Pacific War in Fredericksburg, along with historical sites like the Texas capitol building in Austin and the Alamo in San Antonio.
+The area's long history also gives rise to great museums, including the National Museum of the Pacific War in Fredericksburg, TX, along with historical sites like the Texas capitol building in Austin and the Alamo in San Antonio.
 Meanwhile, the Texas Hill Country's hiking and cycling adventures will challenge all levels.
 The area's wildflower display in the spring is a can't-miss visual spectacle.

 texas hill country wineries